-Download our COVID-19 Exposure Control Plan here.
+Download our COVID-19 Safety Plan here.

 To promote a safe work environment so that everyone goes home injury-free, we have implemented a Stretch ‘n Flex program at the beginning of each shift, to help crews get physically prepared for work.
 To date, the divisions that have implemented the program on a consistent daily basis have been free from musculoskeletal injuries (strains and sprains).
 Workers have also reported that they feel better and that their bodies were more prepared for the day.
 Some of the benefits of completing the pre-shift stretch include the prevention of serious musculoskeletal injuries, increased blood/nutrient supply to the muscles, increased joint movability and improved balance and muscle coordination.

 In the unfortunate event that a worker falls ill or becomes injured and is unable to work, we have implemented a Return to Work program to help ease employees back to work when the time is right.
 It is a temporary measure that is intended to bridge the gap between injury and returning to full duties.
 By having injured workers return to work gradually, we are able to maintain the safety of the injured worker, while assisting in a more rapid and complete recovery process.
 The Return to Work Program is beneficial for both employee and employer; by reducing the risk of long-term disability, reducing employee stress levels - as they are able to maintain their income levels and job status within the company, reducing the amount of time having valuable employees away from work as well as any potential training cost for the employer if they are required to train a replacement worker.